Baton Rouge Zydeco merch goes on sale

 BATON ROUGE - Pre-orders for Zydeco merch are open for the eager hockey fans ready to get their hands on the first jerseys representing Baton Rouge's new hockey team.

-The new merch includes home jerseys in navy, away jerseys in red, and City Connect jerseys in white.
+The new merch includes home jerseys in navy, away jerseys in white, and City Connect jerseys in red.

 Be prepared to fork over some change, though—the jersey pre-orders are going for $185, more than your usual NHL jersey.